 Optimizing Your Blog Posts for SEO

-Often beginners make the mistake of thinking that installing and activating a WordPress SEO plugin is all what’s needed.
+Often beginners make the mistake of thinking that installing and activating a WordPress SEO plugin is all that’s needed.
 SEO is an ongoing process that you must keep up with if you want to see maximum results.

 We recommend that you optimize your title and description to get maximum clicks.

-When writing your blog post, simply scroll down to the Yoast SEO section and take full advantage of it.
+When writing your blog post, simply scroll down to the SEO section and take full advantage of it.

 We highly recommend that you read it because on-page SEO is crucial for your success.